particle-iot/uber-library-example/README.md

 More specifically, the collection of files comprising a Spark Library include the following:

-### Some opinions about naming
+### Firmware Code Conventions

-In general or where unspecified, use [npm](https://www.npmjs.org/doc/misc/npm-coding-style.html) for inspiration.
+In general or where unspecified, use node.js + [npm](https://www.npmjs.org/doc/misc/npm-coding-style.html) for inspiration while respecting the pragmatic realities of embedded programming.
 Specifically:

 - Use `all-lower-hyphen-css-case` for multiword filenames.
 - Use `UpperCamelCase` for class names (things that you'd pass to "new") and namespaces
 - Use `lowerCamelCase` for multiword identifiers when they refer to objects, functions, methods, members, or anything not specified in this section.
 - Use `CAPS_SNAKE_CASE` for constants, things that should never change and are rarely used.

+When using an acronym like `LED` or `JSON` in a class name, file name, or other context above, don't necessarily use all caps.
+Instead, let the convention drive the spelling.
+For example, a class that blinks LEDs would be called `LedBlinker`, and live in a file called `led-blinker.cpp`

+- Use two spaces for indentation.
+- Prefix variables or functions with an underscore (`_`) when indended for very narrow, restricted, local usage.
+- Functions or methods that begin with the name `begin`, are meant to be called in the `setup()` function.

 ### Files & Folders